 ICT & Computing sets follow the technology groupings.
 Each group is considered a mixed ability group.
 Each year group has 2 lessons a fortnight at KS3.

 Students will receive homework on a fortnightly basis.
 This will be a mix of activities that will support the learning that is happening in the classroom.

 Our KS3 SoW focuses on making sure students are GCSE ready by the end of Year 9 should they decide to study GCSE Computing.

-We offer 2 routes at KS4 that students can opt to follow.
-The first is a Computing GCSE (currently this consists of 2 pieces of controlled assessment and a final exam).
+We offer 1 route at KS4 that students can opt to follow, which is a Computing GCSE (currently this consists of 2 pieces of controlled assessment and a final exam).